I've Tested Positive, Now What?

-General information for people with inherited ATM mutations
+General information for people with inherited mutations

-Both men and women can carry a mutation in the ATM gene.
+Both men and women can carry a mutation in the gene.

-People with an inherited mutation in ATM have increased risk for certain cancers.
+People with an inherited mutation in have increased risk for certain cancers.
 See our Cancer Risk section for more information.
-There are guidelines for screening and prevention for certain cancers in people with an ATM mutation.
-See our Risk Management section for more information about screening options in people with ATM mutations.
+There are guidelines for screening and prevention for certain cancers in people with an mutation.
+See our Risk Management section for more information about screening options in people with mutations.

-People with an ATM mutation who have been diagnosed with cancer may qualify for specific treatments or clinical trials.
-Visit our Cancer Treatment section for more information about treatment clinical trials for people with an ATM mutation.
+People with an mutation who have been diagnosed with cancer may qualify for specific treatments or clinical trials.
+Visit our Cancer Treatment section for more information about treatment clinical trials for people with an mutation.

-A rare and serious childhood disease called Ataxia-Telangiesctasia (AT) can occur in children who inherit an ATM mutation from both their mother and their father.
+A rare and serious childhood disease called Ataxia-Telangiesctasia (AT) can occur in children who inherit an mutation from both their mother and their father.
 See our Other Considerations section for more information about this disease.

-- Register for the FORCE Message Boards to connect with others who share your situation.
-Once you register, you can post on the Share Your Mutation board to connect with other people who carry an ATM mutation and the Diagnosed With Cancer board to connect with other people who have been diagnosed.
+- Our Message Boards allow people to connect with others who share their situation.
+Once registered, you can post on the Diagnosed With Cancer board to connect with other people who have been diagnosed.

-- FORCE's Peer Navigation Program will match you with a volunteer who shares your mutation and situation and provide you with a free resource guide.
+- Our Peer Navigation Program will match you with a volunteer who shares your mutation and situation.

 - Our moderated, private Facebook group allows you to connect with other community members 24/7.

 - Check out our virtual and in-person support meeting calendar.